mcandre/elements-of-commit-style/readmes.md

 ## Describe the purpose of the project.

 Give a brief summary of the project's purpose.
+Too often, developers neglect to include a project description in the README, infecting users with fear, uncertainty, and doubt.
+The treatment is a few, plain English sentences.

 Example README: